Resources | DataOps.live

-Snowflake provides a rich set of Artificial Intelligence (AI) and Machine Learning (ML) capabilities covering various use cases.
+Snowflake Cortex is the latest in a rich set of Artificial Intelligence (AI) and Machine Learning (ML) capabilities built into Snowflake.

 • Cortex Search Service